prescottprue/cypress-firebase/README.md

     runs-on: ubuntu-latest
     steps:
       - name: Checkout Repo
-        uses: actions/checkout@v1

-      # Install is run separatley from test so that dependencies are available
-      # for other steps
-      - name: Install Dependencies
-        uses: cypress-io/github-action@v1
+        uses: actions/checkout@v2
-        with:
-          # just perform install
-          runTests: false

-      - name: Build Test Environment Config
-        env:
-          FIREBASE_TOKEN: ${{ secrets.FIREBASE_TOKEN }}
-          TEST_UID: ${{ secrets.TEST_UID }}
-          SERVICE_ACCOUNT: ${{ secrets.SERVICE_ACCOUNT }}
-          GITHUB_HEAD_REF: ${{ github.head_ref }}
-          GITHUB_REF: ${{ github.ref }}
-        run: |
-          $(npm bin)/cypress-firebase createTestEnvFile $TEST_ENV

-      # Cypress action manages installing/caching npm dependencies and Cypress binary.
+      # Cypress action manages installing/caching npm dependencies and Cypress binary
       - name: Cypress Run
         uses: cypress-io/github-action@v1
+        runs-on: ubuntu-16.04
         with:
-          # we have already installed all dependencies above
-          install: false
           group: "E2E Tests"
           start: npm start
           wait-on: http://localhost:3000
         env:
           # pass the Dashboard record key as an environment variable
           CYPRESS_RECORD_KEY: ${{ secrets.CYPRESS_KEY }}
+          # UID of User to login as during tests
+          CYPRESS_TEST_UID: ${{ secrets.TEST_UID }}
+          # Service Account (used for creating custom auth tokens)
+          SERVICE_ACCOUNT: ${{ secrets.SERVICE_ACCOUNT }}
+          # Branch settings
-          FIREBASE_TOKEN: ${{ secrets.FIREBASE_TOKEN }}
+          GITHUB_HEAD_REF: ${{ github.head_ref }}
-          GITHUB_REF: ${{ github.head_ref }}
+          GITHUB_REF: ${{ github.ref }}
 ```

 ## Why?

+When testing, tests should have admin read/write access to the database for seeding/verifying data.
 It isn't currently possible to use Firebase's `firebase-admin` SDK directly within Cypress tests due to dependencies not being able to be loaded into the Browser environment.
-Since the admin SDK is nessesary to generate custom tokens and interact with Real Time Database and Firestore, this library provides convience methods (`cy.callRtdb`, `cy.callFirestore`, `cy.login`, etc...) which call custom tasks which have access to the node environment.
+Since the admin SDK is nessesary to generate custom tokens and interact with Real Time Database and Firestore with admin privileges, this library provides convience methods (`cy.callRtdb`, `cy.callFirestore`, `cy.login`, etc...) which call custom tasks which have access to the node environment.

 ## Projects Using It